Fukuoka Prefecture | Travel Guide

 Kitakyushu | Fukuoka Travel Guide

-Kitakyushu City is in Kyushu facing to Kanmon Strait.
-The major cities are Kokura with Kokura Castle and Moji with Moji Port where you can find retro buildings.
+Kitakyushu City is a non-touristy, industrial city in the north of Kyushu.
+There is still something to see though; Kokura with Kokura Castle and Moji with Moji Port where you can find retro buildings are interesting areas.